How can I be sure that Frontier provides unbiased advice?

 Yes.
-In order to serve our clients our planners must have achieved the prestigious CFP® designation.
+In order to serve our clients, our planners must have achieved the prestigious CFP® designation.
 They also have as a minimum a Bachelor’s Degree.

 Will I ever make payments directly to an advisor of Frontier?

 No!
 All payments or transfer of assets for investments or insurance will be addressed directly to the originator.
-Only for Financial Planning services will you make a check payable to Frontier Wealth Strategies Inc.
+Only for Financial Planning services will you make a check payable to Frontier Wealth Strategies LP.

 How does Frontier insure clients data is handled in a secure manner?

 First, all conversations between our clients and Frontier’s Certified Financial Planner™ professionals are confidential.
 Second, all client data is encrypted, password protected and backed-up off-site.
 Accounts and passwords are exclusive to individual clients and are controlled by only the account holder.
 Third, all sensitive correspondence between clients and Frontier is also encrypted and password protected.